ORGANIC MECHANICS

 Understanding the Fascial System

-But when fascia becomes restricted — from injury, surgery, overuse, inflammation, or just sitting at a desk for years — it tightens down.
-It loses its flexibility.
-And because fascia is all connected, a restriction in one area can create pain somewhere completely different.
-That tight spot in your hip?
-It might be pulling on your lower back.
-That chronic headache?
-Could be fascial tension running from your shoulders up through your neck.
+But when fascia becomes restricted, from injury, surgery, overuse, inflammation, or just sitting at a desk for years, it tightens down and loses its flexibility.
+Because fascia is all connected, a restriction in one area can create pain somewhere completely different.
+That tight spot in your hip might be pulling on your lower back.
+That chronic headache could be fascial tension running from your shoulders up through your neck.

 This is why so many people get temporary relief from traditional massage but the pain keeps coming back.
 They're treating muscles when the real problem is the fascia underneath.